awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

         To download the meta, use the S3 :code:`getObjectMetadata` method.
 For more information, see the `API Reference <http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html#getObjectMetadata%28com.amazonaws.services.s3.model.GetObjectMetadataRequest%29>`__.

     iOS - Swift
-        :code:`AWSS3TransferUtilityUploadExpression` contains the method `setValue:forRequestHeader <http://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3TransferUtilityExpression.html#//api/name/setValue:forRequestParameter:>`__ where you can pass in metadata to Amazon S3.
+        :code:`AWSS3TransferUtilityUploadExpression` and :code:`AWSS3TransferUtilityMultiPartUploadExpression` contain the method `setValue:forRequestHeader` where you can pass in metadata to Amazon S3.
-        This example demonstrates passing in the Server-side Encryption Algorithm as a request header in uploading data to S3.
+        This example demonstrates passing in the Server-side Encryption Algorithm as a request header in uploading data to S3 using MultiPart.

         .. code-block:: swift

             let data: Data = Data() // The data to upload

-            let uploadExpression = AWSS3TransferUtilityUploadExpression()
+            let uploadExpression = AWSS3TransferUtilityMultiPartUploadExpression()
             uploadExpression.setValue("AES256", forRequestHeader: "x-amz-server-side-encryption-customer-algorithm")
             uploadExpression.progressBlock = {(task, progress) in DispatchQueue.main.async(execute: {
                     // Do something e.g. Update a progress bar.